seatable/seatable-api-php/docs/SysAdmin/Api/StatisticsApi.md

     $config
 );
 $is_user = false; // bool | Whether you'd like to list automation rules triggered by single users who are not in any teams (`true`) or by teams (`false`).
 The usage of `true` here is seldom meaningful for cloud.seatable.io as all the users in the SeaTable Cloud are team users.
-$month = 202109; // int | For which month you'd like to list the statistics in the format of YYYYMM.
+$month = 202109; // string | For which month you'd like to list the statistics in the format of YYYYMM.
 Statistics of automation rules before 202109 are not correctly summarized.

 try {
     $result = $apiInstance->getAutomationRules($is_user, $month);